CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 #### Workflow

-The workflow process runs all created workflows on freshly created Alerts.
-If Alerts are matching a specific workflow, all labels, the priority and the status associated with said workflow will be applied to the Alert in the datastore.
+The Workflow process runs all created workflows on freshly created Alerts.
+If Alerts are matching a specific workflow, all labels, the priority and the status associated with said workflow will be applied to the Alert in the Datastore.

-## House Keeping
+## Housekeeping

 Assemblyline also includes a bunch of housekeeping processes that perform different tasks in the system that are not immediately related to the file processing and alerting process.